pistachionet/sendAll/README.md

 *Unfortunately* Apple blocks any applications from altering messages behavior at an OS level so there is no way to send mass messaging at once.

-Built with a stunning **Liquid Glass** design system, it offers a premium, modern aesthetic without compromising on privacy or functionality.

 ## ✨ Features

 - **Individual Messaging**: Review and send messages to each recipient individually.
 No group chats.